Everything You Need to Know About LoRaWAN

 Public LoRaWAN is typically deployed by phone operators/communication providers.
 These providers will leverage their existing infrastructure and customer base to offer their own LoRaWAN network and sell network access in a subscription-based model, as they do with other communication protocols.
 The network is more or less available to users on a national level, and IoT companies may decide to subscribe to the service if deemed viable.
 In Switzerland for example, the national telecom company Swisscom deployed a nationwide LoRaWAN network to support the creation of low-power smart solutions.

 These private networks are deployed with the purpose of serving a sole entity instead of serving multiple users.
 The user can customize the network to suit the needs of his/her own fleet of IoT-end devices.
 The private LoRaWAN network allows companies to connect their internal network to the IoT environment without having to rely on the internet.
-Loriot is an example of a private LoRaWAN server network that is used by a growing numbers of companies around the world to establish their own enterprise-grade LoRaWAN deployments.
+Loriot is an example of a private LoRaWAN server network that is used by a growing number of companies around the world to establish their own enterprise-grade LoRaWAN deployments - which can even be monetized.

 The fastest and easiest way to get started with an IoT project based on LoRaWAN is to use the connectivity-as-a-service offering of state-of-the-art IoT platforms.
 In this case, one doesn't need to subscribe to a separate connectivity contract with any network operator.
 Instead, one can use the connectivity and network of choice directly in the IoT platform.
 That enables launching PoC projects without long-term contractual commitment, with monthly billing based on the connectivity usage (number of devices connected to the cloud).